-- Suicide is not just a teenage problem, one expert emphasizes
+Suicide is not just a teenage problem, one expert emphasizes

 The death rate data, published in the US Centers for Disease Control and Prevention’s Morbidity and Mortality Weekly Report, measured children’s fatalities due to motor vehicle traffic injury, homicide and suicide between the years 1999 and 2014.

 On a positive note, the number of deaths due to motor vehicle traffic, or car crashes, has improved significantly through the years, the report says.
 In 2014, vehicle fatalities decreased by 58% from 1999, when there were 4.5 deaths per 100,000 children, to 1.2 deaths in 2014.
 Deaths from homicide have also declined over the same time period, though less dramatically, decreasing from 1.2 fatalities in 1999 to 0.8 in 2014.

 Conversely, the suicide death rates fluctuated from 1999 to 2007 but rose sharply after 2007.
 The lowest rate of suicide fatalities was 0.9 deaths per 100,000 kids in 2007, but that number doubled to 2.1, or 425 deaths, in 2014.

 Young kids may attempt to harm themselves for different reasons than teens.
 Most of the time, bad relationships between family and friends provoke kids to hurt themselves, Boesky says.
 On the other hand, a 14-year-old may kill herself because of a fight with her boyfriend.